christophmark/imagej-interactive-thresholding/README.md

 - save summarized results to file

 ## Usage
-This repository contains two different macros:
+This repository contains two different macros (click on filename to download):
 - [`FluorescenceIntensityAnalysis.ijm`](https://raw.githubusercontent.com/christophmark/imagej-interactive-thresholding/master/FluorescenceIntensityAnalysis.ijm) is a general macro to threshold (fluorescent) objects in images and automatically analyze the area fraction covered by those objects in a series of images, or measure the area of individual objects.
 Furthermore, a second series of images can be supplied to automatically analyze the intensity values in these images, based on the segmented regions.

 - [`NucleiFluorescenceIntensity.ijm`](https://raw.githubusercontent.com/christophmark/imagej-interactive-thresholding/master/NucleiFluorescenceIntensity.ijm) is a more specialized version of the first macro, and focuses on detecting cell nuclei in one fluorescence channel (tested with [DAPI](https://en.wikipedia.org/wiki/DAPI)).
 The macro subsequently measures the intensity of those nuclei in a second fluorescence channel.
 It can be used to check the number of nuclei expressing a certain protein, and to estimate the corresponding expression level for individual nuclei.
 To separate clumps of nuclei, the macro applies [Watershed Separation](http://imagej.net/Nuclei_Watershed_Separation).
 Again, the user may review the automatic detection and separation of the nuclei, and change any erroneous detections before the automatic analysis.